brave/qa-resources/wikitemplate.md

 ## Installer

-- [ ] Check that installer is close to the size of last release
+- [ ] Check that installer is close to the size of last release.
 - [ ] Check signature: If OS Run `spctl --assess --verbose /Applications/Brave.app/` and make sure it returns `accepted`.
 If Windows right click on the installer exe and go to Properties, go to the Digital Signatures tab and double click on the signature.
-Make sure it says "The digital signature is OK" in the popup window
+Make sure it says "The digital signature is OK" in the popup window.
-- [ ] Check Brave, muon, and libchromiumcontent version in `about:brave` and make sure it is EXACTLY as expected
+- [ ] Check Brave, muon, and libchromiumcontent version in `about:brave` and make sure it is EXACTLY as expected.

+## Last changeset test

+- [ ] Test what is covered by the last changeset (you can find this by clicking on the SHA in about:brave)

 ## Data